Van Vechten Veeder: Career

-He worked in private practice in Chicago, Illinois until 1900, and subsequently in New York City, New York until 1911.
+He was admitted to the Illinois Bar in 1890 and worked in private practice in Chicago until 1900, and subsequently in New York City, New York until 1911.

 On January 13, 1911, Veeder was nominated by President William Howard Taft to a new seat on the United States District Court for the Eastern District of New York created by 36 Stat.
 838. He was confirmed by the United States Senate on January 26, 1911, and received his commission the same day.
 Veeder's service was terminated on December 31, 1917, due to his resignation.

-Following his resignation from the federal bench, Veeder returned to private practice in New York City until 1942.
+Following his resignation from the federal bench, Veeder returned to private practice in New York City with the firm Burlingham, Veeder, Clark and Hupper.
+He remained in private practice until 1942.
+He was president of the Maritime Law Association of the United States from 1930 to 1936.
 He served as counsel to the West Chicago Street Rail Road Company, and as Special Master for the United States Circuit Court of Appeals in 1935.
+He was also an advisor of torts from the American Law Institute.

+In 1940, he was made chairman of the appeals board following a consent decree to outlaw block booking by the Big Five film studios.

 Personal life

 On June 30, 1909, in Hurley, New York, Veeder married his third cousin Margaret Lounsbery DeWitt (1875–1956).
 She was the daughter of Abraham Gaasbeek DeWitt and Sarah (nee Lounsberry) DeWitt.
 They were both descendants of Louis DuBois (Huguenot).
-Van Vechten and Margaret had two children: John Van Vechten Veeder (1910–1976) and Margaret DeWitt Veeder (1914–1989).
+Van Vechten and Margaret had two children: John Van Vechten Veeder (1910–1976) and Margaret DeWitt Veeder Hartt (married Frederick Hartt) (1914–1989).

 He died on December 4, 1942, in New York City.